-Can you call or email them anytime?
-Can you text them?
-Do they make themselves available to you before and after workouts to go over form, and to offer advice on your aching knee?
+Can the trainer make themselves available to you before and after workouts to go over form, and to offer advice on your aching knee?

-Communication is key to a solid relationship and everyone’s communication style is different.
-Make sure you feel comfortable asking your coach for anything you need.
+Communication is key to a solid relationship and everyone’s style is different.
+Make sure you feel comfortable asking the trainer for anything you may need.

 5. How will my progress be measured?

 Progress makes us happy.
 Most people will agree that seeing improvements in their performance, and in their body composition is important to them.
 Without progress, it’s tough to stay committed to a program.